matalina/Markdown-Wiki/readme.md

 After making any changes to the wiki folder `php artisan wiki:index` must be run.

+To use local images a symlink must be created from `wiki/images` to `public/images`.

-## Convention over configuration for files
+## Convention over configuration

 * Files are saved in the wiki directory of the project
 * All file and directory names should be lower case and only contain `a-z 0-9 - _`